Digital Nomad Life in Lucca, Italy

 We asked people in Lucca if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Lucca, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 One of the most important things to remember is to dress appropriately, especially when visiting religious sites like churches.
 Revealing clothing is considered disrespectful.
 It's also considered rude to interrupt someone while they're speaking.
 Italians value conversation and it's important to let everyone have their turn to speak.
 Avoid discussing sensitive topics such as politics, religion, and World War II.
 These topics can lead to heated debates and are best avoided.
 It's also considered impolite to ask personal questions, especially about someone's income or personal life, unless you know the person well.
 When dining out, remember that Italians take their food very seriously.
 Don't ask for changes to the menu or for your pasta to be cooked more or less - it's considered an insult to the chef.
 Also, don't rush your meals.
 Italians enjoy their food and like to take their time eating.
 Avoid being overly loud or boisterous in public places.
 Italians value their peace and quiet, especially in the smaller towns like Lucca.
 Lastly, always say 'please' and 'thank you'.
-Italians are very polite and appreciate it when others are too," remarked one member in Lucca.
+Italians are very polite and appreciate it when others are too," said one person in Lucca.

 Connect